Sequoia/sequoia.github.com/_content/index.md

 ---
 title: Home
 ---
-My name's Sequoia, I'm a [Free Software](https://www.fsf.org/about/what-is-free-software) developer and educator, and you can find out a bit about what I do here on this website!
+My name's Sequoia, and you can find out a bit about what I do here on this website!

 Out of respect for your privacy I do not use google analytics or other third party scripts that track you on my site, so if you read an